tharunk31/TripRouterTSP/README.md

 Just did it to see how a big road trip across the continental United States would look like.

-View the ipynb file with nbviewer ( https://nbviewer.org/ ) since some plots don't render well on github.
+View the ipynb file with nbviewer ( https://nbviewer.org/ ) at https://nbviewer.org/github/tharunk31/TripRouterTSP/blob/main/TSPTripPlan.ipynb since some plots don't render well on github.

 TO DO:
 1. Try alternate methods to compute distances.
 Possibly approximate with Euclidean distances if only location data (i.e. latitude and longitude, maybe elevation) is freely available.